General Online BBA Information

 How long does it take to complete a course?

-Courses are currently structured to coincide (begin and end) with the campus' normal schedule.
-Courses are sixteen weeks during Fall and Spring semesters, three and six weeks for Summer Session and three weeks for Winterim Session.
+Courses are currently structured to coincide (begin and end) with the campus's normal schedule.
+Courses are sixteen weeks during Fall and Spring semesters, three and six weeks for Summer Session, and three weeks for Winterim Session.

 Is UW-Whitewater fully accredited?

-Yes, the graduate and undergraduate degrees are accredited by AACSB International.
+Yes, College of Business and Economics graduate and undergraduate degrees are accredited by AACSB International.

 What is AACSB International?